wp-plugins/wp-jquery-lightbox/readme.txt

 = 1.0 =
 First release.

+== Screenshots ==

+1. A post gallery on Android.
+2. Lightbox displayed in landscape mode.
+Image info and 'close' is always visible, download link is optional.
+Click left/right side of image to navigate the set.
+3. Lightbox, with device rotated.
+Image remains centered and as wide as possible.

 == Frequently Asked Questions ==

 = I can see elements of my site through the overlay =